kennywall/import-test/_posts/2012-09-12-social-network-authentication-using-singly-php-edition.md

 Then I provide six separate authentication callback handlers.
 I keep them separate, because I intend to do separate handling for each social network within these callbacks in the near future.
 All six callback handlers just set a session with your authentication information and redirect you back to home page for display.
 What&rsquo;s next is up to you.
 I will be adding more to this social network authentication prototype in the near future.
-A couple of things I would like to do is have a display profile widget and some sort of ranking of users by social network.</p>
+A couple of things I would like to do is have a display profile widget and some sort of ranking of users by social network.
-<center><p><a href="http://apievangelist.com/2012/09/12/social-network-authentication-using-singly-php-edition/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>